rksvc/mpv-manual/docs/video-filters.md

         v-gamut
         :   Panasonic V-Gamut primaries

-    `<gamma>`
+    `<transfer>` or `<gamma>`

-    :   Gamma function the source file was encoded with.
+    :   Transfer function the source file was encoded with.
 Normally this should be set in the file header, but when playing broken or mistagged files this can be used to override the setting.

         This option only affects video output drivers that perform color management.

-        If this option is set to `auto` (which is the default), the gamma will be set to BT.1886 for YCbCr content, sRGB for RGB content and Linear for XYZ content.
+        If this option is set to `auto` (which is the default), the gamma will be set to BT.1886 for YCbCr content, sRGB for RGB content and st428 for XYZ content.

         Available gamma functions are: